potpiejimmy/dncash-io/README.md

 ### DevOps / Deploy on AWS

 To deploy to an Elastic Beanstalk instance from the command line, install the AWS EB CLI.
 Create an IAM user for API access credentials on AWS.
-Create a Node.js environment in EB with the name "dncash-io-env" via
+Type "eb init" to set up your API credentials.
+Create a Node.js environment in EB with the name "dncash-io-dev" and an "application load balancer (ALB)" via

-    eb create dncash-io-env
+    eb create dncash-io-dev --elb-type application

 This will create a load-balanced EB environment for Node.js.
+The ALB is needed for websockets support.
 In the AWS console, create a database in the EB environment configuration (mysql-5.6 is fine), open the security group's inbound rule temporarily to execute the database setup remotely.
 To run the mysql commands given above against the remote DB, add "-h hostname" to the mysql commands:

     mysql -h aws-rds-endpoint-host ...